 We believe that any student who is accepted and wants to attend St. Joseph's College of Nursing should be able to do so.
 We work hard to help students find the financial resources they need.
-Staff in our Financial Aid Office provide information and advice to help students and their families apply for federal and state aid, student loans and scholarships.
+The Financial Aid Office provides information and advice to help students and their families apply for federal, state and institutional aid, including student loans and scholarships.